 In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.

-One of the purposes of the Holy Spirit, our “Helper,” is to help us in our weaknesses.
+One of the purposes of the Holy Spirit—our “Helper”—is to help us in our weaknesses.
 He does this by interceding for us, which takes place when we pray in the spirit.
 When we speak in tongues the Spirit guides our spirit what to pray and, hence, intercedes for us.
-This can include “groans that words cannot express,” which I’ve experienced on some occasions while praying in the spirit.
+This can include “groans that words cannot express,” which I’ve experienced on some occasions while praying in the spirit (Romans 8:26).

 What we want to focus on here is that the Holy Spirit is our Helper who helps us in our weaknesses.
 As shared above, I’ve known believers who have problems in areas like alcohol, drugs, depression, porn addiction, lying and gossip/slander.
 In other words, they’re weak in these areas.
-The good news is that one of the very purposes of the Holy Spirit is to empower believers to overcome in these areas, but we have to be baptized in the Spirit and fan into flame the gift, praying in the spirit on all occasions.
-As we do this we’ll cultivate the power from within – spiritually – to overcome in any area of weakness.
+The good news is that one of the very purposes of the Holy Spirit is to empower believers to overcome in such areas, but we have to be baptized in the Spirit and fan into flame the gift—praying in the spirit on all occasions.
+As we do this, we’ll cultivate the power from within to overcome in any area of weakness.
+This is spiritual power, not fleshly power.
 Let me give an example from my own life.

 I used to have a huge problem with depression.
 Two professional Christian counselors said I needed to be on medication, but I knew that wasn’t the route to go.
-If other believers choose to go on medication for a season, that’s between them in the LORD, but—for me—it wasn’t the way to go.
+If other believers choose to go on medication for a season, that’s between them and the LORD, but—for me—it wasn’t the way to go.
 I just knew it.
 So I kept following the Lord and growing in the Spirit.
 After a while, I noticed that the Spirit would lead my spirit to laugh uproariously sometimes while praying in the spirit.
-For example, there may be times where I’m tempted to get blue, but instead I start praying in the spirit and my spirit just starts laughing like crazy as led of the Holy Spirit.
-This has nothing to do with my mind or mental state since laughing is the furthest thing from my mind on these occasions, but as my spirit laughs uproariously with knee-slapping laughter I am naturally influenced by it.
+For example, there are times when I’m tempted to get blue, but instead I pray in the spirit and my spirit inspires me to laugh like crazy as led of the Holy Spirit.
+This has nothing to do with my mental state since laughing is the farthest thing from my mind on these occasions, but as my spirit prompts me to laugh uproariously with knee-slapping laughter I am naturally influenced by it—it rubs off.
 Needless to say, it keeps me out of depression!
-You see?
-The Holy Spirit helps me in my area of weakness and enables me to overcome.
+You see: The Holy Spirit helps me in my area of weakness and enables me to overcome.

 If you have an area of weakness—and who doesn’t?—charge yourself up regularly by praying in the spirit and the Holy Spirit will give you the power to overcome and walk in victory, I guarantee it.
-It may not happen overnight, but it will happen and one day you’ll look back at your current struggles and laugh.
+It may not happen overnight, but it will happen and one day you’ll look back at your current struggle and laugh.
 Your weakness will come to mind and you’ll just laugh about it!

 Eagerly Desire Spiritual Gifts!